1997 South Korean presidential election: Campaign

 Early polls showed Lee Hoi-chang leading Kim Dae-jung by as much as 30 percentage points.

-Lee Hoi-chang's lead was lost when press reports emerged that Lee’s two sons had evaded military conscription by shedding weight before their physical examinations.
+Lee Hoi-chang's lead was lost when press reports emerged that Lee's two sons had evaded military conscription by shedding weight before their physical examinations.
 The South Korean public tends to be intolerant towards men who attempt to evade mandatory military service or receive special treatment.
 Lee In-je then launched his own bid for the presidency, claiming that Lee Hoi-chang could not win the election and stood for a generational shift in South Korean politics as he was 20 years younger than any candidate in the race.
 These developments led to Kim leading in the polls by a slender margin.

 The election also took place in the context of the IMF crisis where South Korea was forced to accept an IMF bailout on 3 December amidst an economic crash.

 Kim Dae-jung and Kim Jong-pil form an alliance

 Kim Dae-jung, or "D.J." and Kim Jong-pil, or "J.P." agreed on 3 November to form an alliance against their common enemy, Lee Hoi-chang.
 In this agreement, JP announced to withdraw his bid for president to endorse DJ, and in turn DJ would appoint JP as the prime minister once elected president.
 The two Kims also agreed to revise the Constitution after the election from presidential system to parliamentary system, and the NCNP and ULD would cooperate on different issues as a coalition government.
-Kim Dae-jung shocked his supporters with this move as Kim Jong-pil prominently served as prime minister under the Park Chung-hee authoritarian regime of the 1960s and 70s to join his ticket even though Kim was targeted by the Park regime as a political dissident, surviving government assassination attempts and imprisonment.
+Kim Dae-jung shocked his supporters by joining ticket with Kim Jong-pil, a prominent figure within Park Chung-hee’s authoritarian regime during the 1960s and 70s.
+The Park regime had targeted Kim Dae-jung as a political dissident with assassination attempts and imprisonment.